s9roll7/animatediff-cli/README.md

 It seems to work surprisingly well!

+### Google Colab Notebook

+If you want to quickly try it without local installation using GPU, here is a [Colab Notebook](https://colab.research.google.com/drive/1ccByl2fUkMv632_7Zf2ePLSV_ZNjpkoE?usp=sharing&pli=1) to try with.

 ### Example
 - [A command to automate video stylization has been added](https://github.com/s9roll7/animatediff-cli-prompt-travel#video-stylization).
 - Original / First generation result / Second generation(for upscaling) result